matmenzl/wdi-project-1/README.md

 Double Hexagon is build with HTML/CSS and JavaScript with the following librairies:

-jQuery
+*jQuery
-jQuery UI
+*jQuery UI
-jQuery UI Touch
+*jQuery UI Touch
-Font Awesome
+*Font Awesome

-### Any ressources used were either created by hand or are free of right and duly credited.

 ###Credits

-'Know The News" by Mathias Menzl
+*'Know The News" by Mathias Menzl
-Kindly supported from GA Teachers Alex, Caroline and Oli Jon Snow Image courtesy of Channel 4 News
+*Kindly supported from GA Teachers Alex, Caroline and Oli *Jon Snow Image courtesy of Channel 4 News

+####Any ressources used were either created by hand or are free of right and duly credited.